 Favorite quote from the author:

 Turn your phone screen off and look at your reflection in it right now.
 Ask yourself how happy you are with your life.
-Really consider how you feel about the answers you give.
 Are you satisfied?
 Do you feel like you’re living up to your full potential?